mirage/mirage-www/src/tmpl/wiki/hello-world.md

 open Mirage

 let main =
-  foreign "Unikernel.Main" job
+  main "Unikernel.Main" job

 let () =
   register "noop" [main]
 ```

-Note that the string passed to `foreign` is now `"Unikernel.Main"` as we must
+Note that the string passed to `main` is now `"Unikernel.Main"` as we must
 refer to the `Main` module inside the `Unikernel` module.
 Everything else stays
 the same.
 Go ahead and try that out by building the unikernel inside
 `noop-functor`.